rubygarage/rubygarage.github.com/slides/install-rspec.markdown

 ## RSpec best practice

-Best practice include ideas how to improve your specs quality and increase efficiency of your BDD workflow.
+Best practice include ideas how to improve your specs quality and increase efficiency of your BDD/TDD workflow.

+*Every file name, that testing the code should to end with `_spec.rb`*

+*Do not litter the files `rails_helper.rb`, `rspec_helper.rb`.
+Move all configs to `./spec/support/`*

 --